Lyceris-chan/selfhost-stack/README.md

 3.  **Encapsulated Fetching**: All requests to external CDNs (Fontlay, JSDelivr) occur *inside* the VPN tunnel.
 Upstream providers only see the VPN IP.
 4.  **Local Persistence**: Assets are saved to a persistent Docker volume (`/assets`).
 5.  **Offline Serving**: The Management Dashboard (Nginx) serves all UI resources exclusively from this local volume.

+### DNS Privacy Controls (Unbound + AdGuard)
+The stack pairs a recursive Unbound resolver with AdGuard Home.
+These settings are enabled in `zima.sh` and are active by default:
+*   **DNSSEC Hardening**: Unbound uses a root trust anchor and rejects stripped DNSSEC responses to prevent downgrade attacks.
+*   **QNAME Minimization**: Only the minimum necessary DNS labels are sent upstream.
+*   **Identity & Version Hiding**: Server identity/version are suppressed to reduce fingerprinting.
+*   **0x20 Bit Randomization**: Randomized query casing helps mitigate spoofing.
+*   **Hardened Glue + Cache Prefetch**: Reduces poisoning risk and limits upstream round trips.
+*   **Private-Network Access Controls**: Resolver access is restricted to RFC1918 subnets only.
+*   **Encrypted DNS Endpoints**: AdGuard exposes **DoH**, **DoT**, and **DoQ** on TLS with `allow_unencrypted_doh` disabled.
+*   **Curated Blocklists**: AdGuard consumes the "sleepy list" generator output and includes explicit allow-rules for VPN and deSEC.

+### VPN Firewall & HTTPS Hardening
+*   **Gluetun Firewall Killswitch**: VPN-gated services can only reach the internet when the tunnel is up, with explicit inbound port whitelists.
+*   **LAN-Only Outbound Exceptions**: Gluetun allows RFC1918 subnets so internal services stay reachable without opening non-VPN egress.
+*   **Hardened TLS Gateway**: Nginx is configured for TLS 1.2/1.3 with strong ciphers for HTTPS endpoints.

+### Telemetry Controls
+*   **Portainer Analytics Disabled**: Portainer starts with `--no-analytics`, and the script reminds you to disable anonymous statistics in the UI.

 ### Data Minimization
 Requests originate from the isolated `hub-api` container using generic User-Agents, preventing host or browser fingerprinting.
 Upstream providers see a generic Linux client from a commercial VPN IP.